SIX SONGS AND ROMANCES (LIEDER UND ROMANZEN) FOR FOUR-VOICE

 Edith Mathis, soloist (No. 2) [DG 449 646-2]

-This set is the first group of secular choral songs in
+set is the first group of secular choral songs in over ten

-the a cappella voices with more color and effect than in any previous
+voices with more color and effect than in any previous secular

-secular part songs.
-The trend would move to its logical
+part songs.
+The trend would move to its logical conclusion

 sources.
 At the same time, the other three songs, by great